Snake colony plan remains slippery for Wildlife board

 Credit: Courtesy

-BITING COMMENT: The state plans to place a colony of timber rattlesnakes, pictured, on Mount Zion Island.
+The plan to plant a colony of timber rattlesnakes on an

 “We are backing off and looking at all the options,” Joseph Larson, the board’s chairman and chairman of the recently established Rattlesnake Review Group, told the Herald.
 “We will come out with an assessment of each of the existing sites where snakes are still living and address the kinds of (snake) mortality that occurs at each site.”